Technology Connections

 Technology Connections is an American YouTube channel covering the history and mechanics of consumer electronics, home appliances, and other pieces of technology, created by Alec Watson of Chicago, Illinois.
 Subjects of focus include transportation, HVAC, refrigeration, automotive, photography, and home audio and video, among others.
-The channel, which has received praise for Watson's humor and the depth and insight of his research, has amassed a large following on YouTube.
+The channel has received praise for Watson's humor and the depth and insight of his research.

-Channel
+History

 Watson registered the Technology Connections channel on YouTube in November 2014, with his first video, exploring Alexander Graham Bell's role in the history of sound reproduction, uploaded in September 2015.
 In the years since, Watson has released videos on Technology Connections covering other aspects of consumer audiovisual technology—home audio and video in particular—releasing a five-part documentary miniseries on the Compact Disc audio format by Sony and Philips in 2018; and the Capacitance Electronic Disc home video format by RCA between 2019 and 2020.
 As well as these subjects, Watson has also explored the mechanics and history of various telephony products, aspects of television broadcasting, videocassette recorders, home appliances, electrical wiring, and more.
 Watson often interjects his explanations with humorous and satirical asides, as well as critiques of some of the technologies he discusses.

 In February 2020, Watson's Technology Connections channel was briefly and erroneously demonetized for supposed violations of YouTube's Partner Program policies.
 The monetization was restored after the demonetization caused an uproar on social media.
 Reclaim the Net attributed it to a fault in Google's internal artificial intelligence.

 In March 2024, Watson collaborated with Gavin Free of The Slow Mo Guys to film an episode of Technology Connections detailing the mechanics of Kodak and Sylvania's jointly developed Magicube, a multiple-use, disposable consumer flash bulb.
 Watson employed Free's Phantom high-speed camera to capture and study detailed close-ups of the Magicube igniting its explosive contents to create the flash.
 Because of the way the Phantom camera works, Free was forced to film several shots at an extreme aspect ratio to capture images at 200,000 frames per second.